Software-Solutions-Australia/Always-Push-to-Talk/README.md

 You can exit Always PTT and set the assigned push-to-talk key back to its original functionality by right clicking on the Always PTT icon in the task tray and selecting the "Exit and Unmute Mic" option.

+## FEATURE HIGHLIGHTS:

+* Assign a push-to-talk key that works universally across all programs and games in Windows.

+* Keeps microphone properly muted which is great for privacy when not using the mic.

+* An On-Screen-Display (OSD) to show when the mic is active (can be enabled from the settings).

+* Beep when mic is activated and deactivated (can be enabled in settings).

+* Less than 1MB in size and uses only a small amount of memory to operate.

+* Option to run at Windows startup (can be enabled in settings).

 ## DOWNLOAD INSTRUCTIONS:

 Download from releases on Github: https://github.com/Software-Solutions-Australia/Always-Push-to-Talk/releases

 ## USAGE INSTRUCTIONS:

 1. Always PTT will keep your microphone muted while it is running except for while you are holding the assigned push-to-talk key down.
 2. Always PTT will show as a white headset icon in your task tray, the icon will be green while the assigned push-to-talk key is being held down.
 3. To exit Always PTT and return the assigned push-to-talk key to its original functionality right-click the Always PTT icon in the task tray and select Exit.